Ultimate Eco-heating system

 They cost less and are easier to install.
 For the full argument see:-

 Unfortunately the RHI payments are biased heavily towards ground source which will skew the decision.
-Even the government is confused about efficiency.
+Even the government is confused about efficiency and we can punish their oversight with the Original Twist Hybrid Heat Pump … four tanks now – how exciting.

 PV + heat pump = Free heating